 As Dr. Caroline Forrest reported in the journal, Primary Health Care (September 2012):

 “When patients are branded as difficult or demanding by health care professionals, it can in turn have a detrimental effect on the treatment a patient receives.”

 No wonder many of us resort to “deference to authority” like those nice, well-behaved Palo Alto patients like to do.

 And no wonder the Palo Alto study author Dr. Frosch made this plea in The New York Times:

 “We urgently need support of shared decision-making that is more than just rhetoric.
 It may take a little longer to talk through decisions and disagreements, but if we empower patients to make informed choices, we will all do much better in the long run.”

-UPDATE March 7, 2016: In a new study published in the British Medical Journal (BMJ), researchers reported that disruptive behaviours displayed by patients considered “difficult” compared to non-disruptive “neutral” patients induce doctors to make more diagnostic errors than with neutral patients.
+UPDATE: In a study published in the British Medical Journal (BMJ), researchers reported that disruptive behaviours displayed by patients considered “difficult” compared to non-disruptive “neutral” patients induce doctors to make more diagnostic errors than with neutral patients.
 (4)

 (1) Authoritarian Physicians And Patients’ Fear Of Being Labeled ‘Difficult’ Among Key Obstacles To Shared Decision Making.
 Dominick L. Frosch et al. Health Affairs.
 May 2012; vol. 31 no. 5 1030-1038